The Forestry Act

 4. It is required for establishing a duly approved national park, designated scenic area or forest recreation park.

-Should the applications stipulated above be violated, or not used for the said purposes during the assigned period, the leased, sublet or appropriated forestland shall be seized.
+Should the applications stipulated above be violated, or should the land not be used for the said purposes during the assigned period, the leased, sublet or appropriated forestland shall be taken back.

 1. It is required for establishing a school, hospital, park or other public facilities;